erjank/teaching/motivation.md

 or unconsciously they will worry that they will some day find themselves in the group on the losing end [[Wilkinson2011](biblio.md#wilkinson-pickett-spirit-level)]).
-In extreme situations, learners may developed [learned helplessness](gloss.md#learned-helplessness): when repeatedly subjected to negative feedback that they have no way to escape, they may learn not to even try to escape when they could.
+In extreme situations, learners may develop [learned helplessness](gloss.md#learned-helplessness): when repeatedly subjected to negative feedback that they have no way to escape, they may learn not to even try to escape when they could.